shurutech/knee/README.md

 Welcome to Knee, an interactive CLI tool built on top of Ansible, used to automate infrastructure setup, leading to increased efficiency and reduced human error.

 ## How it works
-Given access(including SSH key, IP address, security group/firewall rules etc) to cloud platform(like AWS, GCP, Azure, etc) on your current system, you will be able to set up the entire infrastructure using Ansible playbook.
+Given access(including SSH key, IP address, security group/firewall rules etc) to cloud platform(like AWS) on your current system, you will be able to set up the entire infrastructure using Ansible playbook.

 https://github.com/shurutech/knee/assets/158024046/c95a9dd3-bd7f-46e5-9f24-ae8d90a050e5